mccarrion/newsfeed/README.md

 order of quantity of hits.
 The JSON data will be rendered by React as a part of the sidebar.

-### Ideas for the future...
+### Ideas for the Future

 The first thing on the list for the future is to transcribe this app from Django to Flask as the backend framework.
 The driving force behind this is that Flask is ORM agnostic meaning that one can import SQLAlchemy and use that as the ORM for creating database objects.
-The main advantage of SQLAlchemy over Django's ORM is that it has a database abstraction layer allowing developers to create scripts directly given commands to PostgreSQL's API on the rare case that such a thing is needed.
+The main advantage of SQLAlchemy over Django's ORM is that it has a database abstraction layer allowing developers to create scripts directly giving commands to PostgreSQL's API on the rare case that such a thing is needed.

 A couple other things are: shift REST API's to JSON:API spec, develop a system of signals for tracking how the app is being used, integrate a CMS, and the list